Innovation. Education. Community.

 Turning passion into progress for a sustainable future

 Woodard & Curran Foundation is a mission-driven organization filled with people motivated by a desire to contribute to a sustainable future.
 In 2010, the employees of Woodard & Curran, Inc. acted upon that desire, forming the Foundation, a 501(c)3 not-for-profit organization.
 Thanks to the generous donations of time and resources from Woodard & Curran employees, the firm, and other like-minded individuals and organizations, Woodard & Curran Foundation cultivates and leverages endowed resources to contribute to causes that focus on environmental stewardship and education.

 In close partnership with Woodard & Curran, Inc. and its staff, we turn our passion into progress through grant making and collaboration with nonprofit organizations committed to environmental education and results-driven problem solving related to water, food, climate, and energy.

 We are dedicated to supporting nonprofit organizations focused on solving environmental problems through innovation, education, and community engagement by providing financial support and collaborative resources.

 Our expertise drives results.

-Due to the professional talents and personal passions the people of Woodard & Curran bring to the Woodard & Curran Foundation, we are uniquely positioned to identify, evaluate, and support projects focused on solving environmental problems.
+Thanks to the professional talents and personal passions the people of Woodard & Curran Inc. bring to the Foundation, we are uniquely positioned to identify, evaluate, and support projects focused on solving environmental problems.
 We have the technical expertise and professional network to maximize their potential for success.
 Together with our grantees and partners, we turn great ideas into meaningful impacts.

 What We've Achieved